 Book sale and signing.
 Registration required.

 Note: Proof of COVID vaccination or a negative COVID test within 72 hours is required to attend programs in the Main Library Auditorium.
-Face masks are also required in all indoor spaces in Stamford regardless of vaccination status.

 Also available as a virtual program on Zoom.
 Join the Zoom webinar at the scheduled time.